 Create the key file /etc/dconf/db/local.d/00-screensaver to provide information for the local database.

-# Specify the dconf path [org/gnome/desktop/session] # Number of seconds of inactivity before the screen goes blank idle-delay=uint32 180 # Specify the dconf path [org/gnome/desktop/screensaver] # Lock the screen after the screen is blank lock-enabled=true # Number of seconds after the screen is blank before locking the screen lock-delay=uint32 0
+# Specify the dconf path [org/gnome/desktop/session] # Number of seconds of inactivity before the screen goes blank # Set to 0 seconds if you want to deactivate the screensaver. idle-delay=uint32 180 # Specify the dconf path [org/gnome/desktop/screensaver] # Number of seconds after the screen is blank before locking the screen lock-delay=uint32 0

 You must include the uint32 along with the integer key values as shown.

 To prevent the user from overriding these settings, create the file /etc/dconf/db/local.d/locks/screensaver with the following content:

 # Lock desktop screensaver settings /org/gnome/desktop/session/idle-delay /org/gnome/desktop/screensaver/lock-delay